SSCL on Motor Vehicles from 01.05.2026

 Result

-The importer may be liable to pay Rs.
+The importer will be liable to pay Rs.
 200,000 as SSCL at the importation stage.

 Final Message

-From 01 May 2026, the specific Item 25 wording is limited to earlier imports, but motor vehicle imports continue to attract SSCL under the general importation mechanism based on 100% of import value at 2.5%.
+From 01 May 2026, motor vehicle imports attract SSCL under the general importation mechanism based on 100% of import value at 2.5%.

 Refer : Social Security Contribution Levy (Amendment) Act, No. 10 of 2026